imarc/padstone/README.md

 Padstone is a starter package for Craft 3 built by Imarc.
 It provides a simple project config as well as example entries and templates.

+If you would like to use the older version of Padstone for Craft 2, see the [craft2 branch](https://github.com/imarc/padstone/tree/craft2).

 What's Included
 ---------------